by Brock Griffin

 Bottom line, dad, our communication with our kids is just as much about our tone, our body language, and often the context, as the actual words we say.
 And usually the messages we’re communicating have some truth behind them; our challenge is finding better ways to say them.

 What have you said to your child recently that you wish you could take back?
 And what’s a more positive way of communicating that?
-Please join the discussion either below or at our Facebook page.
+Please join the discussion at our Facebook page.

 - Be intentional about finding something positive to affirm in your child—at least once or twice a day.
 Make sure most of your positive comments don’t have a “But …” at the end.